anonfaded/FadCam/README.md

 > This project is part of the [FadSec Lab suite](https://github.com/fadsec-lab). <br> Discover our focus on ad-free, privacy-first applications and stay updated on future releases!

 > [!Note]
-> Unlock FadCam Pro with lifetime access: Visit the [Shop](https://www.patreon.com/cw/Fadedx/shop) <br> FadCam for iOS and Desktop is planned!
+> Unlock FadCam Pro with lifetime access: Visit the [Shop](https://www.patreon.com/cw/Fadedx/shop) <br> FadCam for Desktop is planned!

 ---